inblocks/precedence/README.md

 - stream processing

 By connecting your data source to **_precedence_** you automatically get:
-- proof-of-existence on every data connected
+- proof-of-existence on every data connected;
-- proof-of-ownership compliant with your PKI
+- proof-of-ownership compliant with your PKI;
-- automatic versioning system for every pieces of information
+- automatic versioning system for every pieces of information.

 All these features allow you bring secure blockchain-powered traceability features to your legacy information system.